Warnings for Horizant

 Pregnancy

-There are no adequate and well-controlled studies with HORIZANT in pregnant women.
-In nonclinical studies in rats and rabbits, administration of gabapentin enacarbil was developmentally toxic when administered to pregnant animals at doses and gabapentin exposures greater than those used clinically.
-HORIZANT should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate data on the developmental risk associated with the use of HORIZANT in pregnant women.
+In nonclinical studies in rats and rabbits, administration of gabapentin enacarbil was developmentally toxic when administered to pregnant animals at doses and gabapentin exposures greater than those used clinically [see Data].

 Pediatric Use

-Safety and effectiveness of HORIZANT in pediatric patients have not been studied.
+Safety and effectiveness in pediatric patients have not been studied.

 Geriatric Use